Post-tenure Review in the College of Liberal Arts & Sciences

 Therefore, a unit may elect to combine the post-tenure review with the annual evaluation if the post-tenure review is conducted by the same committee that conducts annual evaluations.
 Or, the unit may elect that the post-tenure review process will provide the basis for its committee to conduct the annual evaluation in the year it is conducted.
 The committee will recommend outcomes in accordance with the unit’s policy.
 The committee report will be considered as part of the annual evaluation process and the chair or director will discuss the review with the faculty member in conjunction with that process.
 This discussion should concentrate on the future professional development of the faculty member with an aim toward enhancing meritorious work and improving less satisfactory performance, including adoption of a performance improvement plan, if necessary.
 Any action on the review that is within the scope of the Faculty Evaluation Policy must be taken under that policy.

 A unit may elect to use a pre-existing committee of tenured faculty to conduct the review or establish a new committee to conduct post-tenure review.
 Or, the unit may elect that the post-tenure review be conducted by a separate committee, which shall be selected in accordance with the unit’s by-laws.
-In units with fewer than three tenured faculty members, the unit chair or director shall consult with the contact associate dean in the selection of tenured faculty members from other units.
+In units with fewer than three tenured faculty members, the unit chair or director shall consult with the College Dean’s Office in the selection of tenured faculty members from other units.

-Unit Evaluation and Report: The unit committee will review the file and evaluate the faculty member’s overall performance and his or her contributions in the areas of teaching/advising, scholarship, and service.
-Applying the expectations defined above, the committee will determine whether the faculty member’s performance in each area of responsibility, as well as his or her overall performance, meets expectations, exceeds expectations, or fails to meet expectations.
-In making its evaluations, the committee must bear in mind that (1) faculty members have differing responsibilities and make different kinds of contributions to the mission of the unit and the University; (2) a faculty member’s activities vary over time according to his or her strengths, interests, and career path; and (3) innovative work may take time to reach fruition and may sometimes fail.
+The unit committee will review the file and evaluate the faculty member’s overall performance and their contributions in the areas of teaching/advising, scholarship, and service.
+Applying the expectations defined above, the committee will determine whether the faculty member’s performance in each area of responsibility, as well as their overall performance, meets expectations, exceeds expectations, or fails to meet expectations.
+In making its evaluations, the committee must bear in mind that (1) faculty members have differing responsibilities and make different kinds of contributions to the mission of the unit and the University; (2) a faculty member’s activities vary over time according to their strengths, interests, and career path; and (3) innovative work may take time to reach fruition and may sometimes fail.
 Units may also request that additional procedural or other specifications be added to the file.

 06/22/2017: Updated contact information